-Although most authors use multiple terms when writing about party changes for stylistic reasons, some favor one term over others, and there is a relationship between the terms researchers use for changing parliamentary parties and their theoretical objectives.
+For stylistic reasons, most authors use synonymous terms (switching, defections, crossing) when writing about party changes, some favor one term over others, and there is a relationship between the terms researchers use for changing parliamentary parties and their theoretical objectives.
 Usage usually hinges on whether they treat the act as a dependent or independent variable.

-Those who primarily favor party "switching" often focus on the act as a dependent variable, seeking to explain why parliamentary members do or do not change their party affiliations.
+Switching as a dependent variable: Those who primarily favor party "switching" often focus on the act as a dependent variable, seeking to explain why parliamentary members do or do not change their party affiliations.
 This tendency appears in studies by Cox and McCubbins (1994), Samuels (2000), Castle and Fett (2000), McElroy (2003), Mershon and Heller (2003), Shabad and Slomczynski (2004), Heller and Mershon (2005), and Desposato (2005 and 2006b).
 Desposato's study of Brazilian legislators, for example, found that legislators changed parties "in search of national and gubernatorial pork," when "ideologically alienated within their own party," and because election is "easier in some parties than others" due to Brazil's election laws (2005: 8).
 Castle and Fett determined that switchers in the U.S. Congress were less likely to have supported their original party and more likely to switch from the minority to the majority (2000: 236-238).
 McElroy's statistical analysis showed that members of the European Parliament were significantly more likely to switch to a larger party from a small one, that newer party members were more likely to switch than members with more seniority, and that parties holding the executive were more likely to attract switchers (2003: 21).